-Introduction
+Revised Supplement 2 to ITU-T A-series Recommendations

+Guidelines on interoperability experiments and proof-of-concept events

+1 Scope

-These guidelines relate to interoperability experiments to be performed outside of ITU-T. The guidelines have been prepared to encourage such experiments to be performed and to facilitate information exchange between parties participating in such experiments and ITU-T study groups developing relevant Recommendation(s).
+These guidelines relate to interoperability experiments and proof-of-concept events to be performed outside of ITU-T. The guidelines have been prepared to encourage such experiments and events to be performed, and to facilitate information exchange between parties participating in such experiments and events, and ITU-T study groups developing relevant Recommendation(s).

-Supplement 2 to ITU-T A-series Recommendations

-Guidelines on interoperability experiments

-(Geneva, 2000)
+2 References

+None

+3 Definitions

+None

+4 Abbreviations and acronyms

+PoC Proof-of-Concept

+5 Conventions

+None

-1 Background
+6 Background

-1.1 Study Groups of ITU-T have been doing their best to ensure interoperability of products made in accordance with ITU-T Recommendations.
+6.1 Study groups of ITU-T have been doing their best to ensure interoperability of products made in accordance with ITU-T Recommendations.
 There is no better way to assess interoperability than to actually interoperate systems and equipment of various manufacturers.
 ITU-T has occasionally initiated interoperability experiments for specific projects in the past.
-Some examples are:

-a) Signalling System No.7 Field Trial in early 1980s (SG 11).

-b) ISDN Field Trials in various places in late 1980s.
-(SG 11 and then SG 18).

-c) Digital Circuit Multiplexing Equipment (DCME) in early 1990s (SG 15).

-1.2 However, when interoperability experiment/testing has not been performed, users may have suffered from the lack of interoperability between products coming from different manufacturers.
+6.2 However, when interoperability experiment/testing has not been performed, users may have suffered from the lack of interoperability between products coming from different manufacturers.
 Moreover, manufacturers are not always members of ITU-T and develop their products only by reading relevant Recommendations.

+6.3 In addition, following rapid development of new technologies, the proof-of-concept (PoC) is used by different standards development organizations as a useful tool to determine the feasibility of the concept, technology or solution, or to verify that it will function as intended and according to the features defined in particular standards that are under development.
+This approach may significantly help ITU standardization activities in order to understand whether the concept, technology or solution is viable, and provide useful information in order to advance work items under study or to evolve the standards of interest.

-2 Objective
+7 Objective

-The objective of these guidelines is to encourage interoperability experiments to be performed outside of ITU-T and to facilitate information exchange between parties participating in such experiments and study groups of ITU-T.
+The objective of these guidelines is to encourage interoperability experiments and PoC events to be performed outside of ITU-T and to facilitate information exchange between parties participating in such experiments and study groups of ITU-T.

-3 Guidelines
+8 Guidelines

-3.1 The interoperability experiments are to be performed outside of ITU-T on a voluntary basis, self-governed, self-supporting and incurring no additional cost to ITU-T. Such interoperability experiments may therefore involve non ITU-T members as well.
+8.1 The interoperability experiments and PoC events are to be performed outside of ITU-T on a voluntary basis, self-governed, self-supporting and incurring no additional cost to ITU-T. Such interoperability experiments and PoC events may therefore involve non ITU-T members as well.

-3.2 The self-governance of interoperability experiments to be performed outside of ITU-T means that parties participating in such an experiment should govern themselves by making rules of their own.
+8.2 The self-governance of interoperability experiments and PoC events to be performed outside of ITU-T means that parties participating in such an experiment or event should govern themselves by making rules of their own.
 ITU-T is in no way involved in such a rule making.

-3.3 ITU-T would like to ask the kind cooperation of its members participating in such an interoperability experiment to submit contributions to study groups based on the results of the experiment in order to improve the quality of Recommendations, e.g. by proposing text changes to remove ambiguities, etc.
+8.3 ITU-T would like to ask the kind cooperation of its members participating in such an interoperability experiment or PoC event to submit contributions to study groups based on the results of the interoperability experiment or PoC event in order to advance ongoing work items and improve the quality of Recommendations, e.g., by proposing text changes to remove ambiguities, etc.

-3.4 Furthermore, ITU-T would like to ask the kind cooperation of its members participating in such an experiment to share information on the experiment at study group meetings as much as possible.
+8.4 Furthermore, ITU-T would like to ask the kind cooperation of its members participating in such an interoperability experiment or PoC event to share as much information as possible on its experiment or event at study group meetings.
 Examples of information that would be useful to be shared are as follows:

+the results of the experiment or event;

-how should experiments be performed: experiment items, experiment methods, test equipment, experiment schedules, coordinator, etc;
+how should interoperability experiments or PoC events be performed: description of the experiment or event, testing or PoC methods, test equipment, experiment schedules, coordinator, etc;

-where are the experiments going to be conducted;
+where have interoperability experiments or PoC events been conducted or are going to be conducted;